socratica-learn/socratica-gemini-live/wiki/tools-and-technologies.md

 - All team members should have access to the Google Drive folder
 - Figma access should be requested from the design lead
 - GitLab repository access is managed by project owners (Mara, Maria)
-- API keys for OpenAI and other services will be managed securely via environment variables
+- API keys for Gemini and other services will be managed securely via environment variables

 ---

-**Last Updated**: October 28, 2025
+**Last Updated**: March 15, 2026
-**Maintained By**: Mara & Maria
+**Maintained By**: Mara & Maria & Alex